MICA & PYRITE Defective Block Scandal

 Are there any hidden charges?

-No. All extra costs, such as Expert Witness fees, Court Stamp Duty fees are being met on a ‘Not For Profit’ basis.
+No. All extra costs, such as Expert Witness fees, and Court Stamp Duty fees are being met on a ‘Not For Profit’ basis.
 The simple idea here is to allow all affected people a voice before the courts.
 The larger the case, the more information available to us all and the stronger the case.

 Why should I join the case?